ellesia/DigiDev_Spring2019_Project/README.md

 To me, they were a sign communicating to others that "I can't hear you."
 More importantly, "I don't want to speak (to you/right now/at all)".
 However, they don't do this job well enough.

-As headphones sets are now it's one-way communication: You listen to them. (not including sets with mics) -They don't listen to you or anyone else.
+As headphones sets are now it's one-way communication: You listen to them. (not including sets with mics)
+- They don't listen to you or anyone else.
--They don't speak to you or anyone else.
+- They don't speak to you or anyone else.

 I wondered what kind of headphone set I could create that could speak to others for you.
 What if they could also sense your environment and make changes.